mauvaisetroupe/ea-design-it/docs/metamodel/metamodel-data-flow.md

 ![Interface and its Data Flows](./png/dataflow2.png)

-# Corresponding Archimate Diagram
+# Mapping with Archimate specification

-<span>Archimate 3.1</span>{: .label .label-blue } A Data Flow is modeled with a Archimate Data Object.
+A Data Flow is modeled with a Archimate **Data Object.**

+<span>Archimate 3.1</span>{: .label .label-blue } A data object represents data structured for automated processing.

+Data Flow could appear on **Application Cooperation Viewpoint** :

 ![Data Flow](./jpg/data-flow.jpg)